In six areas across South and West Wales our volunteers are helping thsoe at risk of loneliness and poor mental and physical health during COVID-19.

-Equip Mentoring provide support for young people who are at risk of becoming not in employment, education or training (NEET).
+Equip Mentoring provide support for young people who are not in employment, education or training (NEET).

 Futures Matter trains and supports volunteer leaders to devise and run volunteering initiatives for the benefit of their local community in Ipswich.